 The costs of attractions is Australia can take a big portion of your travel budget, but again, you are traveling to a different country, full of natural and modern wonders.
 There is no point to go back home without experience them.
 That’s why is so important to plan the costs to travel in Australia and be prepared to enjoy the country.

 Going out in Australia goes hand in hand with the expensive alcohol prices I talked about earlier.
 Even though there is some amazing nightlife in all cities, Sydney and Melbourne are the most expensive to have a big night out.
 I am currently based in Brisbane where the biggest party scene is happening in The Valley (Fortitude Valley).
 There are no entry fees to bars but many nightclubs do charge an admission which varies.

 Here it goes some prices so you can have an idea of the costs of a night out in Australia

 Cocktails in a Bar: A$15-20

 These are just average prices, keep an eye out on happy hour, 2 for 1 and student bars like Birdies in The Valley, as those offer more value.

 So, how much does it cost to travel in Australia?

 Travelling Australia is not cheap, that’s for sure.
-But, yes there is a big BUT!
+But, yes, there is a big BUT!
 It is worth every single penny!!!
-Australia is just beautiful, and while being vast it’s packed with some amazing things to see and do.
+Australia is just beautiful (check out this list of the must-see in Australia), and while being vast, it’s packed with some amazing things to see and do.
 Many of them without even having other tourists around you!